natelistrom/natelistrom.github.io/_posts/2022-05-25-pae-content-4.md

 ## Callbacks: long-range setup and payoff

 In their study, Blood and Zatorre used music as a stimulus to study participants' neural activity during peak aesthetic experiences.
-What's interesting for discussion today is that they used pieces of music, which the participants chose, and truncated them to 90-second clips. <sup>{% include bloodAndZatorre-intenselyPleasurableResponses.html %}</sup>
+What's interesting for our discussion today is that they used pieces of music, which the participants chose, and truncated them to 90-second clips. <sup>{% include bloodAndZatorre-intenselyPleasurableResponses.html %}</sup>

 The researchers' motivations for using shorter clips was most likely practical; it's far quicker to test a 90-second clip than a full score. <sup class="aside">B</sup>